 Lots of technology along the roads

-The electrical contract for the Inland and Øvre Romerike includes operation and maintenance of electrical installations in 18 tunnels in addition to a number of traffic control facilities on and along the roads.
+The electrical contract for the Innlandet and Øvre Romerike includes operation and maintenance of electrical installations in 18 tunnels in addition to a number of traffic control facilities on and along the roads.

 The electrical installations and plants are in many cases crucial to safety, providing road users with useful information and contributing to good preparedness.
 Examples of important safety installations are cameras in the tunnel.
 When an event occurs in the tunnel, the cameras will immediately register, alert and transfer images to the Road Traffic Center.